VJMitchell/VJMitchell/README.md

 * Visualisation: Tableau, Powerbi
 * General:  Excel, Jupyter Notebook

-You can find here my [portfolio] (https://github.com/VJMitchell/VJMitchell/blob/main/Portfolio) which gives an overview of the projects I have worked on.
+You can find here my [portfolio ](https://github.com/VJMitchell/VJMitchell/blob/main/Portfolio) which gives an overview of the projects I have completed.